miyagis-forests/farmacy-food-kata/architecture/aws-deployment-view.md

 ![AWS deployment view](../images/inventory-query-view-db-symbol.png)

-#### SNS
+#### Kafka (AWS MSK)
-- The [Amazon Simple Notification Service](https://aws.amazon.com/sns/features/) (SNS) is a fully-managed message broker service that supports publish-subscribe channels (called topics).
+- The [Amazon managed Kafka service](https://aws.amazon.com/msk/) (MSK) is a fully-managed Kafka broker cluster that supports publish-subscribe channels (called topics).
 - Components that send messages (producers aka publishers) and receive messages (consumers aka subcribers) can be implemented using various languages and frameworks.
 For example, we can use the [spring cloud AWS](https://www.baeldung.com/spring-cloud-aws-messaging framework.
-- The various SNS topics seen in the EDA architecture views shall be configured in SNS.
+- The various topics seen in the EDA architecture views shall be configured in the MSK cluster with minimum replication factor of 3.

 ![AWS deployment view](../images/topic-symbol.png)